h4sohail/auth-bot/README.md

 When a user joins, they are promted to enter their student ID, bot then finds the email of the student using the student ID and emails them a unique code, when the user enters the code they get access to the Discord server.

-For security reasons the actual process of getting the university email from a student ID is not part of this public repository, but it can be easily added in, or read in with a "students.json", where, "students.json" is structured as such:
+For security reasons the actual process of getting university emails from a student ID is not part of this public repository, but it can be easily added in, or read in with a "students.json", where, "students.json" is structured as such:

 ```json
 {